-Meanwhile, vaccinating adolescents, whose population is estimated at 2.7 million by the Statistics Department, will take time, and not enough will be able to get their shot before Malaysia reopens schools for face-to-face learning, currently scheduled for Oct 3.
+However, vaccinating adolescents, whose population is estimated at 2.7 million by the Department of Statistics Malaysia, will take time, and not enough will be able to get their shot before Malaysia reopens schools for face-to-face learning, currently scheduled for Oct 3.

-Head of the Independent Covid-19 Vaccination Advisory Committee Datuk Dr Awang Bulgiba Awang Mahmud said there was no need to reopen schools.
+Head of the Independent Covid-19 Vaccination Advisory Committee Prof Datuk Dr Awang Bulgiba Awang Mahmud said there was no need to reopen schools.

-"I personally think there isn't much of the school year left so perhaps it may not even be necessary to reopen schools, except to (use them as vaccination sites to) vaccinate the children," he said via WhatsApp.
+"I personally think there isn't much of the school year left so perhaps it may not even be necessary to reopen schools (this year), except to (use them as vaccination sites to) vaccinate the children," he said via WhatsApp.

-He added that every health district office has a school health team experienced in vaccinating children that could be mobilised for this purpose.
+He said every health district office has a school health team experienced in vaccinating children that can be mobilised for this purpose.

-A Health Ministry circular dated Aug 12 listed places schoolchildren are expected to go to for their vaccine.
+A Ministry of Health circular dated Aug 12 listed places schoolchildren are expected to go to for their vaccine.
 The places include hospitals and public clinics, as well as outreach programmes.

-Dr Mas Ayu, who is also a public health medicine specialist at the Department of Social and Preventive Medicine, Universiti Malaya, said current major vaccination centres (PPV) should be included in the list.
-"At the current momentum, I think within three months we can reach maybe 50% of schoolchildren," she said.
+Dr Mas Ayu, who is also a public health medicine specialist at the Department of Social and Preventive Medicine, Universiti Malaya, said current major vaccination sites (PPV) should be included in the list.

+"At the current momentum, I think within three months we can reach maybe 50 percent of the schoolchildren," she said.

-Dr Mas Ayu added that PPV should add a special lane for families to help ease the process as children under 18 require a parent or guardian's consent for the shot, which would also provide a way to vaccinate the whole household at the same time.
+She added that the PPV should add a special lane for families to help ease the process as children under 18 required a parent or guardian's consent for the shot, which would also provide a way to vaccinate the whole household at the same time.